biocore-ntnu/epic/README.md

 ## Changelog

 ```
+# unreleased (03.05.16)
+- fix default value of keep duplicates (was True, now is False)

 # 0.0.6 (10.04.16)
 - add script to compute the effective genome size (thanks to Heng Li for alerting me to the existence of jellyfish2)